Princesseuh/princesseuh.dev/wiki/linux/filepickertragedy/kdearchlinux.md

 - `plasma-integration`
 - `breeze` or `breeze-icons` (It can work without but: you won't have icons.
 Alternatively, you can use another Qt theme)

-With those installed, we get the normal KDE picker pictured earlier.
+With those installed, we get the expected KDE picker.
 It works nicely outside of a few things, namely thumbnails (the one thing we are here for!) and previews

 For those to work, you need to install the `kio-extras` package and a few other packages in order get full support for various formats.
 On most systems you probably already have a few of the packages needed for the common formats (notably `libpng`) but you can install the following packages for other formats: